bertofurth/Seagate-Central-Tips/Reset-SU-Root-Password.md

 ### Disable the boot script
 Now that you have su / root access to the unit we must disable the bootup script that changes the root password at each system boot.
+If we fail to perform this step then the next time the system reboots the root password will be reset back to XXXXX.

 This can be done with the following command